Turbulent processes and mean-field dynamo: Alternative large-scale dynamo effects

-The nonlinear theory for the cross helicity effect is not yet developed. \cite{Sur2009MN} showed that the turbulent generation due to $\Upsilon$ is quenched by the large scale vorticity in a way that is similar to catastrophic quenching given by \Eq{quenching}, i.e.,
+The nonlinear theory for the cross helicity effect is not yet developed. \cite{Sur2009MN} showed that the turbulent generation due to $\Upsilon$ is quenched by large-scale vorticity in a way that is similar to catastrophic quenching given by \Eq{quenching}, i.e.,

-One should remember that for its initialization of the cross-helicity dynamo instability we have to seed both the cross helicity and the magnetic field.
-The solar type models scenarios based on cross helicity require an $\alpha$ effect, which produces poloidal magnetic field and cross helicity at the top of the dynamo domain \citep{Yokoi2016}.
+One should remember that for the initialization of the cross-helicity dynamo instability we have to seed both the cross helicity and the magnetic field.
+The solar type model scenarios based on cross helicity require an $\alpha$ effect, which produces poloidal magnetic field and cross helicity at the top of the dynamo domain \citep{Yokoi2016}.

 Given that cross helicity is an ideal invariant of the MHD equations, it is natural to ask whether systems with strong cross helicity exhibit inverse cascading.
-The answer seems to be yes; see \citep{BGJKR14}.
-In \Fig{pBz_spec2__pBzm_top_comp_gkf_bern23} we show the gradual build-up of magnetic fields in the vertical direction when the system has significant cross helicity owing to the presence of a magnetic field along the direction of gravity \citep{Ruediger2011s}.
+The answer seems to be yes; see \cite{BGJKR14}.
+In \Fig{pBz_spec2__pBzm_top_comp_gkf_bern23} we demonstrate the gradual build-up of magnetic fields in the vertical direction when the system has significant cross helicity owing to the presence of a magnetic field along the direction of gravity \citep{Ruediger2011s}.